Skip to main content

 Your responsibilities

 We have responsibilities when lending money and you do too.
-Before you ask to borrow money or increase your overdraft, it's worth thinking about your own circumstances.
+Before you ask to increase your overdraft, it's worth thinking about your own circumstances.

 • Can you afford to repay the borrowing?